Step 5: If there are witnesses Investigations at work

 When getting information from a witness, it's a good idea to get their consent to be able to share it if necessary.
 For example, in case other people working on the investigation need to look at the information.

-If someone believes they've been named in a report, they have the right to see any parts that:
+If someone believes they've been named in an investigation report, they have the right to see any parts that:

 • have information about them